Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 The sad reality is that spirit of engineering seems to be dead :\

+### What can be done

 We must ask ourselves, why do these *engineers* do not have the proper skillsets?
 Because the education system here is not based upon real-world practical knowledge.
 Most of the engineers who are successful in their career are due to self-taught knowledge.
 What we can do is encourage curiosity and motivate youngsters to learn themselves.

+The education system needs a major reform, The Government Of India has introduced NEP (National Education Policy) that *attempts* to fix this problem.

+This NEP attempts to prioritise skill based education (Read more here: https://en.wikipedia.org/wiki/National_Education_Policy_2020)
+I don't see this improving the situation as of now.

 I was invited to give a guest lecture to 2nd year students of a polytechnic college a few days ago, it felt nice to interact with these people and I was proud that I was able to make these people curious about technology!